jameshbush/UdacityDSAlgoP1DataStructureQuestions/README.md

 # Data Structures Project

 This course required implementing data structures to solve problems.
 I used Linked Lists, Queues, Priority Queues, and Binary Trees.
 This work is my own.
 It is not a tutorial.
+If you want to get a sense of my ability, I recommend looking at the LRU Cache, and Huffman Coding files.

 ### [LRU Cache](./01_lru_cache.py)